RutledgePaulV/lattice/readme.md

 ## Lattice

-An elegant library for working with directed graphs in Clojure.
+An algebra for working with directed graphs in Clojure.

 ---